Eve0028/asthma-prediction/README.md

 Such narrowing of the data also limits the deployability of the model and its use to only those who meet the above criteria.
 **Always train the network on data as close as possible to the data for which the model will be designed.**

-As I expected - the results did not improve significantly - reaching less than 60% accuracy and AUC (and an even lower f1-score) -ᴖ-.</br>
-Nevertheless (hoping that the calculations are correct) I have at least partially proved that asthma treatment is effective! :D

 ## Preprocessing
 The networks were trained on log mel spectrograms, which represent the amplitude of a signal in the time and frequency domains.
 Audio conversion to the model is as follows: